Kakventura/Introducao_a_programacao_kotlin/README.md

-Resolução do quinta exercício:
+Resolução do quinto exercício:

-> There is a chance of snow
+> "There is a chance of snow"